Skip to content

 There are two discovery paths:

 2. Package resources: sase_xprompts, sase_config, and sase_plugin_manifest entry points resolve to modules.
-The shared helper in src/sase/main/plugin_discovery.py sorts config and xprompt entry points by name, loads the modules, and skips module load failures after logging them at debug level. sase plugin doctor loads resource entry points directly so packaging problems are visible as diagnostics instead of only debug logs.
+The shared helper in src/sase/main/plugin_discovery.py sorts config and xprompt entry points by name, loads the modules, and skips module load failures after logging them at debug level. sase doctor -C plugins.resources loads resource entry points directly so packaging problems are visible as diagnostics instead of only debug logs.

 VCS Plugins (pluggy)